oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : RECOMMENDED - The lifetime in seconds of the authorization grant.

 `refresh_token`:
-: OPTIONAL according to Section 2.2 of {{RFC8693}}.
+: OPTIONAL according to {{Section 2.2 of RFC8693}}.
 In the context of this specification, this parameter SHOULD NOT be used.

 #### Issued Identity Assertion JWT Authorization Grant